Bipanrai10/Java_project/README.md

 2.Convert Nepali currency into other currency and other currency into nepali

-        this is a simple java project of converting the Nepali rupees into other country currency i have choosen 5 major city where nepali people go for working labour which are as follow:-
+        this is a simple java project of converting the Nepali rupees into other country currency. i have choosen 5 major city where nepali people go for working labour which are as follow:- 1.United state
-        1.United state
         2.United Arab emirates
         3.Japan